What will the change mean for students?

 Yes, there will need to be.
 Yukon College has a plan to recruit students from across Canada, targeting our marketing and recruitment at regions where we're already getting students.
 We’re developing programming in niche areas, making Yukon College all that much more attractive, due to specializing in specific areas where we already have an established reputation as a leader.

 The College also intends to expand international student recruitment.
 Work in this area has begun and international student numbers are increasing.
-These student pay for the full cost of their education.
-In 2014/15 there were 92 FTEs.
-In the previous year there were 55.
+These students pay for the full cost of their education.
+In 2016/17 there were 98 FTEs.
+In the previous year there were 95.
+Ultimately, we will set a goal for what percentage of our student body will consiste of international students from around the world.

 Where can I learn more about Yukon College?